gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/headers.md

 ## Introduction

 You can set custom [HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) on the response of a given path.
-This allows you to, e.g. modify the caching behavior or configure access control.
+This allows you to modify the caching behavior or configure access control.
 You can apply HTTP headers to static routes and redirects.

 This feature was added in `gatsby@5.X.0`.